1. Home

 Career tips

-Many tattooists have experience or qualifications in art and design.
-It can be useful to have a portfolio of your work.
+Many tattooists have experience or qualifications in art and design and have a portfolio of work.

 It's useful to know about the styles and history of tattooing across different cultures.
 This can help you understand the traditions and meaning of images and how they are meant to be used.